severen/confmacs/README.md

   setup and I'll look into the problem and attempt to resolve it.*

 ## Usage
-Each separate Emacs configuration are stored under `~/.confmacs/configs` in their respective subdirectories.
+Each separate Emacs configuration is stored under `~/.confmacs/configs` in its respective subdirectory.

-An example Confmacs directory tree for with three different configurations:
+An example Confmacs directory tree with three different configurations:
 ```
 ~/.confmacs
 └── configs